Can’t Bare Your Strawberry Legs? Causes, Prevention and Treatments

-Keratosis pilaris leads to tiny raised bumps on the skin in dry, rough patches.
-There’s no itching associated with the condition and while it may be aesthetically unappealing, it isn’t considered a ‘disease’ but rather a basic variation of normal skin.
+This issue leads to tiny raised bumps, dry skin, and rough patches.
+There’s no itching associated with the condition and, while it may be aesthetically unappealing, it isn’t considered a disease but rather a basic variation of normal skin.

-Some of us are more genetically prone to keratosis than others, and the condition may be more visible on some skin types, depending on one’s natural pigmentation.
+Some of us are more genetically prone to keratosis than others.
+The condition is also more visible on some skin types, depending on one’s natural pigmentation.

 Folliculitis can also be the result of ingrown hairs from shaving.
 Individuals with a history of acne or dermatitis are more prone to the condition.
 In some cases, the pathogenic varieties of folliculitis can be transmitted in poorly maintained hot tubs.

-Other common explanations for strawberry legs include open comedones and enlarged pores containing dead skin, oil and bacteria.
-So, the term “strawberry legs” encompasses a wide variety of conditions that all present themselves with a similar pattern of raised bumps, visible skin pores or black dots beneath the surface layer of skin.
+As you can see, the term “strawberry legs” encompasses a wide variety of conditions that all present themselves with a similar pattern of raised bumps, visible skin pores, or black spots beneath the surface layer of skin.

-- Brown sugar, aloe vera & lemon juice
+- Brown sugar, aloe vera, and lemon juice

-Mix 2 parts brown sugar and aloe vera gel with 1 part lemon juice.
-This fine sugar scrub can be worked into the skin by making small, circular motions with a gentle brush, face cloth or a loofah.
+Mix two parts brown sugar and aloe vera gel with one part lemon juice.
+This fine sugar scrub can be worked into the skin by making small, circular motions with a gentle brush, face cloth, or loofah.